By AI Staff

 According to Wikipedia,

 Klaus S. Lackner is the director of the Center for Negative Carbon Emissions and a professor in School of Sustainable Engineering and the Built Environment at Arizona State University.
-He is scientific advisor to Carbon Collect Limited .
-He is a pioneer in carbon management and is the first to suggest capturing carbon dioxide from air in the context of addressing climate change.
+He is scientific advisor to Carbon Collect Limited , and senior science advisor to Aircela Inc. He is a pioneer in carbon management and is the first to suggest capturing carbon dioxide from air in the context of addressing climate change.

 Klaus Lackner is affiliated with the following schools: